 The drill bits come in different sizes as the boards vary in the size too.
 The drill bit can be less than a fraction of mm to any No. of millimeters.
 The minimum size of the drill bit is related to the technology.
-If the technology is so precise, then the drill bit size goes on reducing to the limitations permitted by the resources at hand and the machinery involved.
+It the technology is so précised than the drill bit size go on reducing to the limitations permitted by the resources at hand and the machiner4y involved.
 As the drill bit size is reduced and the automation is introduced so is the size increased.
-If someone wants to perform the drilling on the CNC (Computer Numeric Control) machine, it is more précised, especially in the working of IC pads.
+If someone wants perform the drilling on the CNC (COMPUTER PNEUMATIC CONTROL) machine, it is more précised, especially in the working of IC pads.
 As the sizes involved are mils only.

 So it also depends upon how you plan to go ahead.
 First of all, the person whole wants tool drill must do sketches on the copper board if he is performing the drilling manually.
-If he/she knowns the precise handling of the machine than can work without the sketching and can use any other method for getting the exact point where he/she has to drill a hole.
+If he is do preise4d at the handling of the machine than he can work without the sketching and can sue any other method foe getting the exact point where he has to drill a hole.